-Figure 20: Strategy map as included in National Climate Resilience and Adaptation Strategy 2021-202529
+Figure 20: Strategy map as included in National Climate Resilience and Adaptation Strategy 2021-2025

-Outcome

-Australia can better anticipate, manage and adapt to climate change.

-Objectives

-Drive investment and action through collaboration

-Governments, businesses and communities collaborate to build resilience and adapt.

-Improve climate information and services

-Australia has information to better predict, manage and adapt to climate change.

-Assess progress and improve over time

-Australia assesses national climate impacts, evaluates adaptation progress and continuously improves.

-Actions

-- Provide enhanced national leadership and coordination. - Partner with governments, businesses and communities to act and invest. - Deliver coordinated climate information and services to more users. - Continue to deliver world class climate science that informs successful adaptation. - Deliver national assessments of climate impacts and adaptation progress. - Monitor and independently evaluate progress over time.
+Outcome Australia can better anticipate, manage and adapt to climate change.
+Objectives Improve climate Drive investment and action Assess progress and through collaboration information and services improve over time Australia assesses national Governments, businesses and Australia has information to better climate impacts, evaluates communities collaborate to build predict, manage and adapt to adaptation progress and resilience and adapt. climate change. continuously improves.
+Actions Provide enhanced national Deliver coordinated climate Deliver national assessments of climate impacts and leadership and coordination. information and services to more users. adaptation progress.
+Partner with governments, Continue to deliver world class Monitor and independently businesses and communities climate science that informs evaluate progress over time. to act and invest. successful adaptation.
+Domains Natural Built Social Economic

-Domains

-Natural

-Built

-Social

-Economic